ank232/DevelopmentOrg/progress.md

                                            V    V
                                          today yesterday

-### refund record conditions
+## refund record conditions

-1. atleast one payment should be recorded
+1. atleast one payment should be recorded.
 2. if any prev refund is there then should check if the amnt has been settled.
-3. also need to check the refund date should be after the invoice paid date
+3. also need to check the refund date should be after the invoice paid date.
+4. 3rd point should check irrespective of invoice has any past refs or not, it should be greater than the paidDate.